HHHoegsted/GatheringTheMagic/README.md

 You don't need an account to get the cards from the official MTG database, and if you use the attached python script you'll not overuse the API.
 It'll take a couple of hours to finish, because of the added delays.

-When you use the python script included, you populate a database in .\SQLEXPRESS with card data.
+When you use the python script included, you populate a database in .\SQLEXPRESS with card data for 500 cards.
+It is possible to get ALL cards by changing the while loop to while(true).

 You can then run the main project - a blazor WASM project that shows the cards in the database, with sorting on color and (MTG) sets.